 Switch to LED bulbs - LEDs make more light with less electricity.
 An LED light bulb uses only 12 watts to produce as much light as a 60-watt incandescent bulb.
 Keep bulbs clean.
 Dust can cut light out put by as much as 25%.

-Open your curtains to let in daylight - Make use of natural light from the sun and turn off your lights to save energy.
-Also, allow the heat from the sun to warm a room in the winter to save even more.
+ve: Open your curtains to let in daylight - Make use of natural light from the sun and turn off your lights to save energy.
+Also, allow the heat from the sun to warm a room in the winter to save even more. 'n Laundry Room Wash in cold water - More than 90% of energy used by washing machines is for hot water, so washing on the cold cycle will save you money on your bill.
+2 Clean the dryer lint - Clogged filters drive up drying times and costs.
+Cleaning the dryer lint filter after every load is an easy way to save. of Kitchen Decisions - Deciding what you want from the refrigerator before you open the door saves cool air from escaping. in ich gy Unplug your second , older refrigerator - On average it can cost between \$100 and \$200 a year to keep a second fridge plugged in.
+These little savings add up. р View and download the document 101 Ways to Save at victoryelectric.net.
+How Americans Use Electricity The latest data from the U.S. Energy Information Administration shows that appliances and electronics

-Laundry Room

-Wash in cold water - More than 90% of energy used by washing machines is for hot water, so washing on the cold cycle will save you money on your bill.

-Clean the dryer lint - Clogged filters drive up drying times and costs.
-Cleaning the dryer lint filter after every load is an easy way to save.

-Kitchen

-Decisions - Deciding what you want from the refrigerator before you open the door saves cool air from escaping.

-Unplug your second, older refrigerator - On average, it can cost between \$100 and \$200 a year to keep a second fridge plugged in.
-These little savings add up.

-View and download the document 101 Ways to Save at victoryelectric.net.

-How Americans Use Electricity

-The latest data from the U.S. Energy Information Administration shows that appliances and electronics account for the largest amount of electricity consumption in American homes.
+What to Do In an Emergency